-We may specify association fetching strategies using the fetchOverrides member of the @FetchProfile annotation.
+We may specify association fetching strategies using the fetchOverrides member of the @FetchProfile annotation, but frankly it looks so messy that we're embarrassed to show it to you here.

 Similarly, a JPA entity graph may be defined using @NamedEntityGraph.
-But the format of this annotation is even worse than @FetchProfile(fetchOverrides=...), so we can't recommend it. §
+But the format of this annotation is even worse than @FetchProfile(fetchOverrides=...), so we can't recommend it.